The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 - Genuine feedback request: “What could I do better for you?”

-The creators who act on declining engagement before cancellation retain subscribers others would have lost and never recovered.
+Creators who act on declining engagement before cancellation retain subscribers others would have lost permanently.

 See our OnlyFans analytics guide for tracking engagement metrics across all four segments.